amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 And to install hurry.filesize, we do the obvious:

 ~~~
-pip3 install hurry.filesize
+pip install hurry.filesize
 ~~~
 {: .language-bash}

-To check that we’ve installed hurry.filesize properly, we can list all of the packages that we’ve installed via pip3:
+To check that we’ve installed hurry.filesize properly, we can list all of the packages that we’ve installed via pip:

 ~~~
-pip3 list
+pip list
 ~~~
 {: .language-bash}